Encharted Cook

 Make-Ahead & Storage

-You can make this salad a few hours ahead of time and it will keep in the refrigerator for up to 4 days in a covered container.
+You can make this salad a few hours ahead of time and keep it in the refrigerator for up to 4 days in an airtight container.

 Calories: 195kcal | Carbohydrates: 29g | Protein: 2g | Fat: 9g | Saturated Fat: 4g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 3g | Cholesterol: 23mg | Sodium: 52mg | Potassium: 265mg | Fiber: 1g | Sugar: 25g | Vitamin A: 356IU | Vitamin C: 4mg | Calcium: 43mg | Iron: 1mg